antonpetrov145/cms_flask_project/README.md

 ```
 The app defaults to using `127.0.0.1:5000` address.

-You have to make .env file in the toor dir of the app with the following:
+You have to make `.env` file in the root dir of the app with the following:

 ```
 SECRET_KEY=